Nonblocking minimal spanning switch

-A nonblocking minimal spanning switch is a device that can connect N inputs to N outputs in any combination.
-The most familiar use of switches of this type is in a telephone exchange.
-The term "non-blocking" means that if it is not defective, it can always make the connection.
-The term "minimal" means that it has the fewest possible components, and therefore the minimal expense.
+providing satisfactory (from the customer point of view) end-to-end service at the lowest possible cost.

-Historically, in telephone switches, connections between callers were arranged with large, expensive banks of electromechanical relays, Strowger switches.
-The basic mathematical property of Strowger switches is that for each input to the switch, there is exactly one output.
-Much of the mathematical switching circuit theory attempts to use this property to reduce the total number of switches needed to connect a combination of inputs to a combination of outputs.
+Historically, in telephone switches, connections between callers were arranged with Strowger switches, which were large, expensive banks of electromechanical relays.
+Later the Strowger switches were replaced by crossbar switches, which used a matrix of connections (called crosspoints) to set up calls.

+The Operations Research Department at Bell Labs and other technical staff focused on developing mathematics and computer tools to minimize costs subject to constraints.
+In the context of making telephone connections, this was taken to mean minimizing the number of the most expensive switch components -- the crosspoints -- subject to the constraint of still being able to connect any two idle telephones on request.

 In the 1940s and 1950s, engineers in Bell Lab began an extended series of mathematical investigations into methods for reducing the size and expense of the "switched fabric" needed to implement a telephone exchange.
+For this purpose a minimal non-blocking network of crossbar switches would be any device that can connect N inputs to N outputs in any sequence while using as few crosspoints as possible.
+The term "non-blocking" means that if the switch is not defective, it can always make the connection.
+The term "minimal" means that it has the fewest possible crosspoints, and therefore the minimal expense.

-One early, successful mathematical analysis was performed by Charles Clos (/fr/), and a switched fabric constructed of smaller switches is called a Clos network.
+The mathematical analysis that establishes the conditions under which a switching network is minimal non-blocking was performed by Charles Clos, and a switched fabric constructed of smaller switches is called a Clos network.

 Background: switching topologies

 The crossbar switch

 The crossbar switch has the property of being able to connect N inputs to N outputs in any one-to-one combination, so it can connect any caller to any non-busy receiver, a property given the technical term "nonblocking".
 Being nonblocking it could always complete a call (to a non-busy receiver), which would maximize service availability.

+Diagram of a 4x4 crossbar switch.

-However, the crossbar switch does so at the expense of using N^{2} (N squared) simple SPST switches.
+However, the crossbar switch does so at the expense of using N^{2} (N squared) electrical connections, or crosspoints, implemented by simple SPST switches.
+The diagram shows a crossbar switch with N=4.
+The crosspoints are represented by filled circles.
+There are 16 crosspoints, one for each combination of input and output.
+When a crosspoint is activated, the corresponding input and output are connected.

 For large N (and the practical requirements of a phone switch are considered large) this growth was too expensive.
 Further, large crossbar switches had physical problems.
 Not only did the switch require too much space, but the metal bars containing the switch contacts would become so long that they would sag and become unreliable.
 Engineers also noticed that at any time, each bar of a crossbar switch was only making a single connection.
 The other contacts on the two bars were unused.
 This seemed to imply that most of the switching fabric of a crossbar switch was wasted.

-The obvious way to emulate a crossbar switch was to find some way to build it from smaller crossbar switches.
-If a crossbar switch could be emulated by some arrangement of smaller crossbar switches, then these smaller crossbar switches could also, in turn be emulated by even smaller crossbar switches.
-The switching fabric could become very efficient, and possibly even be created from standardized parts.
-This is called a Clos network.